Meromorphic open-string vertex algebras and Riemannian manifolds: Introduction

-In the present paper, using covariant derivatives, parallel tensor fields and the constructions in \cite{H3}, we construct a sheaf of meromorphic open-string vertex algebras from a Riemannian manifold $M$ and a sheaf of left modules for this sheaf from the space of smooth functions on $M$.
+In the present paper, using covariant derivatives, parallel tensor fields and the constructions in \cite{H3}, we construct a sheaf of meromorphic open-string vertex algebras from a Riemannian manifold $M$ and a sheaf of left modules for this sheaf generated by the space of smooth functions on $M$.

-More precisely, For a Riemannian manifold $M$, let $TM^{\C}$ be the complexification of the tangent bundle of $M$, $T(TM^{\C})$ the vector bundle of the tensor algebras on the tangent spaces at points on $M$ and $T(\widehat{TM}_{-})$ the vector bundle over $M$ whose fibers are the negative parts of the affinizations of the complexifications of the tangent spaces of $M$.
+More precisely, For a Riemannian manifold $M$, let $TM$ be the tangent bundle of $M$, $T(TM)$ the vector bundle of the tensor algebras on the tangent spaces at points on $M$ and $T(\widehat{TM}_{-})$ the vector bundle over $M$ whose fibers are the negative parts of the affinization of the tangent spaces of $M$.
 Using the meromorphic open-string vertex algebras constructed in \cite{H3}, we construct a sheaf $\mathcal{V}$ of meromorphic open-string vertex algebras on the sheaf of spaces of parallel sections of the vector bundle $T(\widehat{TM}_{-})$.
 In particular, the space $V_{M}$ of the global sections of $\mathcal{V}$ gives a meromorphic open-string vertex algebra canonically associated to $M$.
-For an open subset $U$ of $M$, let $C^{\infty}(U)$ be the space of complex smooth functions on $M$.
-For each open subset $U$ of $M$, we construct a representation on $C^{\infty}(U)$ of the algebra of parallel sections of $T(TM)$ on $U$.
-Using these representations and the constructions of left modules for meromorphic open-string vertex algebras in \cite{H3}, we construct a sheaf $\mathcal{W}$ of left modules for $\mathcal{V}$ from $C^{\infty}(U)$.
+For an open subset $U$ of $M$, let $C^{\infty}(U)$ be the space of smooth functions on $M$.
+For each open subset $U$ of $M$, we construct a representation on the space of smooth functions on $U$ of the algebra of parallel sections of $T(TM)$ on $U$.
+Using these representations and the constructions of left modules for meromorphic open-string vertex algebras in \cite{H3}, we construct a sheaf $\mathcal{W}$ of left modules for $\mathcal{V}$ generated by $C^{\infty}(U)$.
 In particular, the space $W_{M}$ of the global sections of $\mathcal{W}$ gives a left $V_{M}$-module canonically associated to $M$.
 By the definitions of meromorphic open-string vertex algebra and left module, we obtain, among many other properties, operator product expansion for vertex operators for $V_{M}$ and $W_{M}$.
 As an example, we show that the Laplacian on $M$ is in fact a component of a vertex operator for the left $V_{M}$-module $W_{M}$ restricted to the space of smooth functions.